RoboSats/robosats/nodeapp/README.md

 # How it works

 The container launches two processes: 1) A `socat` that will expose RoboSats coordinator API over HTTP on localhost:81 using the docker orchestration TOR socks proxy and 2) a `http-server` that serves all static files (including the Javascript client app) directly from your own node (should reduce loading times by a lot).
 Every request that cannot be served by your node http-server will be forwarded to the RoboSats coordinator (that is: API calls and Robot avatar images).
+Nginx is used to bypass `http-server` for websockets directly into the `socat` bridge as `http-server` does not support websockets connections.

 # Why host your own RoboSats client